 We have an interest in the participating fund and share part of the profit and loss of the participating fund.
-This will be described in more detail when we talk about our dividend philosophy afterwards.
+Profit and loss can arise from investment of the asset share, and will impact your asset share.
+We will receive our share of the profit and loss when we pay terminal dividend to your policy.